mhoogveld/check_cisco_ip_sla/README.md

 IP service levels for various IP applications and services.
 See the Cisco website for more details on SLA entries and their use.
 One simple usage example is to monitor a multi-connection failover routing setup to monitor SLAs which ping the other end of each line.
 SLA's can be set up to monitor a line/route and when this line goes down, the corresponding SLA will go down which this plugin can monitor.
-This is just one example, however SLAs can be configured for various other tasks.
+An other use case is to measure jitter which can be important, when using VoIP services.
+SLAs can be configured for various other tasks.
 For more info on IP SLA's, see the manual for your Cisco device on IP SLA's.
-An example is [the manual for a Cisco 4500 series](http://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst4500/12-2/44sg/configuration/guide/Wrapper-44SG/swipsla.html)
+An example is
+[the manual for a Cisco 4500 series](http://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst4500/12-2/44sg/configuration/guide/Wrapper-44SG/swipsla.html)
-At the moment, rtt-types echo, pathEcho and jitter are supported and tested (aka icmp-echo, path-echo and udp-jitter).
+At the moment to following rtt-types are supported and tested:
+* echo
+* pathEcho (only for the target address)
+* udpEcho
+* http
+* jitter
+* icmpJitter (?)
-Other types need to be implemented or at least tested.
+Other types can be implemented.
 Suggestions and/or help is always welcome.

 ## Changelist